-Being the parents of a premature baby can be very stressful.
-Mums and dads of premature babies often go through a lot of emotional ups and downs in the early weeks and months of their babies’ lives.
+Parents of sick or premature babies go through a lot of emotional ups and downs in the early weeks and months of their babies’ lives.

 When they get practical help and emotional support from family and friends, parents often cope a lot better with the experience.
 And when they’re managing well, they’re better able to look after their babies.

 1. Celebrate as you usually would when a baby is born

 Offer congratulations, send a card or flowers, and ring the new parents.
 By celebrating the birth of their baby in this way, you’re helping them celebrate as well.
 Give a gift if this is what you’d usually do.
 Small gifts for the parents can help them feel nurtured too.

 If you’re thinking of giving clothes for the baby, make sure they’re very easy to put on and take off – loose necklines and armholes are good.
 If the baby is premature, size 00000 clothes can also be useful, because many parents won’t have bought these smaller sizes.
 Baby clothes for later are wonderful too, because they help the parents think about the future, when their child is at home.

 Another gift could be a voucher for hospital parking.
 Or you could give a voucher for a restaurant close to the hospital, so that parents can have a meal and some time together but not be far away from their baby.